brianboyer/brianboyer.net/_src/index.md

 - Question dogma, test our assumptions, and value humility and curiosity.
 - Build an inclusive workplace, and a team that represents our audience.
 - Know our values — *why* we do what we do, not just *what* or *how*.
-- Set goals that align with our mission, communicate them clearly and passionately, prioritize rigorously, and measure success everyday.
+- Set goals that align with our mission, communicate them clearly and passionately, prioritize rigorously, and measure success every day.

 ## What can I do for you?
 For the last two years, my job role has been “Product and People.”
-It’s a lot to explain, but broadly speaking, I’ve been working to build a membership-driven news business, *while at the same time*, professionalizing the operations of a fast-growing company.
+It’s a lot to explain, but broadly speaking, I’ve been working to build a membership-driven news product, *while at the same time*, professionalizing the operations of a fast-growing company.

 So, I'm sort of a generalist, but with areas of deep expertise.
 Here's a handful of the things that we might work on together.